 Looking at Amazon’s search suggestions is the best way of finding what people are searching on Amazon, but by default, amazon returns only the 10 most popular results, and that’s not enough for us.

-Therefore, the Search Suggestion Expander tool will expand our suggestions to over 100 results, and that will give us a broader spectrum of keywords to consider.
+Therefore, the Search Suggestion Expander tool by Self Publishing Titans will expand our suggestions to over 100 results, and that will give us a broader spectrum of keywords to consider.

-With the help of this tool, you can also conveniently download all suggestions to your computer in the spreadsheet format if you wish so.
+With the help of this tool, you can also conveniently download all suggestions to your computer in the spreadsheet format if you wish.

 - Guest books